canal-web/Magento_ProductSelector/README.md

 </reference>
 ```

-There is some basic configuration in System > Configuration > ProductSelector (important : you will need to specify there the attribute set you want to use).
+There is some basic configuration in System > Configuration > Canal Web > ProductSelector (important : you will need to specify there the attribute set you want to use).

-Important: for accentuated locales, be sure to check Manadev > SEO url keys (attributes and options should not be accentuated)
+Important: for accentuated locales, be sure to check the Manadev > SEO url keys (attributes and options should not be accentuated)

-Important 2: if you install this module via composer, remember to allow simlinks in system > config > developer > template, or copy the base template in your local theme.
+Important 2: if you install this module via composer, remember to allow simlinks in System > Config > Developer > Template.

 French translation inc.